tektoncd/community/teps/0139-trusted-artifacts.md

 To make the user experience as seamless as possible in many use cases, the `Workspace` used to share artifact should be transparent to users.
 Ideally `Tasks` and `Pipelines` shall not define a `Workspace` for the sole purpose of sharing artifacts and the Tekton controller could define be responsible for provisioning and attaching the volume.
 This feature needs to be designed so that auto-provisioning is only used when workspace based steps are used.

-Auto-provisioning of the artifact workspace will require careful design and is considered out-of-scope for this TEP.

 ### Notes and Caveats

 Some questions raised during the initial presentation: